Why do I gain weight in the winter?, seems like a all too common question people ask themselves.

 In order to avoid this, give yourself boundaries.
 Set certain times of the day for snacks and meals, and don’t go back for seconds.

-At parties and fancy dinners, stick to one plate with servings no larger than what you’d typically eat, you don't have to fast or stick out in a group.
+At parties and fancy dinners, stick to one plate with servings no larger than what you’d typically eat.
+You don't have to fast (read all about it here) or stick it out when in a group.

 3. Watch The Booze